-In addition to novel writing, Mallory-Johnson works is an adjunct professor, teaching literature and humanities classes at the collegiate level.
+In addition to novel writing, Mallory-Johnson works is an Adjunct Professor and teaches literature and humanities classes at the collegiate level.
 When her time allows she coaches aspiring writers.

-Mallory-Johnson received her bachelors degree in Business from Texas Southern University, and my Masters Degree in Social Work from San Diego State University.
-She resides in her native state of Southern California with her family.
+Mallory-Johnson received her bachelors degree in Business from Texas Southern University, and her Masters Degree in Social Work from San Diego State University.
+She resides in her native state of California with her family.

 Thank you for patiently awaiting my next riveting romance, suspense novel, "Hand For Hand," the sequel to "The Hand She Played.
-I'm happy to report that "Hand For Hand" is well underway to completion with an anticipated release date of Spring 2018 (Date TBA).
+I'm happy to report that "Hand For Hand" is well underway to completion with an anticipated release year of 2018 (Date TBA).

-Every chapter is a new and exciting adventure in the perilous lives of Vangie and Angie Cooper.
+Every chapter is a new and exciting adventure in the perilous lives of Vangie and Angie Cooper, my favorite identical twins.
 Find out what happens when their past catches up.
-I just love surprise endings.